lemonrock/mbedtls-sys/README.md

 ## Recompilation

-To recompile, use `bindgen/generate-macosx`.
+To recompile, use `./bindgen-wrapper`.
 This only works on Mac OS X, and you will need Homebrew installed (as `brew`).
 It assumes `brew` and `cargo` are in your path, and will install `bindgen` and `rustfmt` as needed.
 We don't use the `bindgen` plugin as we have to munge the output from bindgen extensively.

+## Extras

+* Generating Mac OS X Developer docsets suitable for [dash] for [mbedtls] is supported.
+Just run `tools/generate-dash-docset`.
+The generated docset will be ` ~/Library/Developer/Shared/Documentation/DocSets/com.kapeli.dash.mbedtls.docset`.
+This may not be visible in [dash]'s file chooser.

 ## Known Issues